Changissnz/selfinterest/README.md

 beliefs on the matter rely on judging the perceptible effects of related spatio-temporal contexts.
-When there needs to be perceptible effect for there to be proof deemed valid, one can see why institutions such as the political and legal authorities are not known for their foresight or even their hindsight, but for a kind of quasi-scientific application of correspondence theory, specifically that of corresponding the recorded perceptible effects to the metaphysical concept of fault (wrongdoing).
+When there needs to be perceptible effect for there to be proof deemed valid, one can see why institutions such as the political and legal authorities are not known for their foresight or even their hindsight, but for a kind of quasi-scientific application of correspondence theory, especially that of corresponding the recorded perceptible effects to the metaphysical concept of fault (wrongdoing).
 This is the typical nature of these institutions, regardless of the specific political and religious ideologies of their region of operation.
 And the reliance on recorded perceptible effects, of course, is jeopardized by